Paul Sorvino: Personal life

 In an April 2014 interview, Sorvino said, "Most people think I'm either a gangster or a cop or something, but the reality is I'm a sculptor, a painter, a best-selling author, many, many things—a poet, an opera singer, but none of them is gangster, but, you know, obviously I sort of have a knack for playing these things.
 It's almost my later goal in life to disabuse people of the notion that I'm a slow-moving, heavy-lidded thug, and most people's impression of me IS that—because of the success of Goodfellas and a few other things, but they forget that I was also Dr. Kissinger in Nixon, the deaf lawyer in Dummy, and they forget a lot of things that I've done.
 It would be nice to have my legacy more than that of just tough guy."

 Before screening his film Once Upon a Time in Queens at the Florida Film Festival in Orlando in April 2014, Sorvino revealed that he practiced New Formalism, by writing rhymed and metrical verse after the heyday of Modernist poetry, and recited one of his own poems as an example.

 In December 2014, Sorvino married political pundit Dee Dee Benkie after he met her while appearing as a guest on Your World With Neil Cavuto.

 In January 2018, Sorvino found out that Harvey Weinstein allegedly sexually harassed his daughter Mira, and blacklisted her within the film industry after she rejected the film mogul's sexual demands.
 In response, Sorvino told TMZ, "He's going to go to jail.
 Oh yeah.
 That son of a bitch.
 Good for him if he goes, because if not, he has to meet me.
 And I will kill the motherfucker.
 Real simple.
 If I had known it, he would not be walking.
 He'd be in a wheelchair.
 This pig will get his comeuppance.
 The law will get him.
 He's going to go to jail and die in jail."

 Death

-Sorvino died of natural causes at Mayo Clinic Florida in Jacksonville on July 25, 2022, aged 83.
+Sorvino died of natural causes at Mayo Clinic Florida in Jacksonville Beach on July 25, 2022, aged 83.
 He was interred at Hollywood Forever Cemetery.